Team-Rewind/TitanClimbing_Docs/src/content/docs/get-started/create-titan.md

 ---
-title: Create Titan
+title: Create Climbable Titan
-description: Make a skeletal character or actor available as a climbing surface.
+description: Make a skeletal character or actor available as an animated climbing surface.
 ---

 ## 1. Create a climbable target